xaviermignot/xaviermignot.github.io/_posts/2023-12-04-github-runner-container-app-part2.md

 If you have any lead for me please let me know in the comments 🤗

 ## Wrapping-up
-This marks the end of the series about GitHub self-hosted runners in Azure Container Apps.
+This was initially the end of the series about GitHub self-hosted runners in Azure Container Apps, but I have added a [third post]({% post_url 2024-03-04-github-runner-container-app-part3 %}) in the meantime.
 This second post is longer that I have first imagined as I decided to switch to jobs half-way through the writing process.

 Anyway, I hope this series is useful I you want to test this solution.
 The goal was to provide enough information to start, avoid some mistakes I made along the way, and let you adapt it to your organization/environment.